DigicaSolutions/Macaque_Android/README.md

 1. You need to have `jcenter()` entry in `repositories` block of your `build.gradle` file - either in project or in module (currently default for all new Android projects).
-2. Add `implement 'com.enigmapattern.macaque:macaque:0.5.0'` to
+2. Add `implementation 'com.enigmapattern.macaque:macaque:0.5.0'` to
 `dependencies` block of your module `build.gradle` file.

 ### Building from source